Skip to content

 🌍 Terminal 3 – International and long-haul flights

-• Destination: Intercontinental flights and most international flights operated by LATAM and other global airlines.
+• Destination: Long-haul and most international flights operated by LATAM and other global airlines.
 See airlines

 • Connection: